CryptoverseCC/cryptoauth.io/discourse.md

-# Configure Discourse with Cryptoauth
+# Configure Discourse with Cryptoverse Login (a.k.a.
+Cryptoauth)

 ## Ask for Client ID and Client Secret

-To be able to use cryptoauth with your discourse instance you need client ID and client Secret.
+To be able to use ethereum wallet login with your discourse instance you need client ID and client Secret.
 Feel free to send email to xunkulapchvatal@ethmail.cc, reach out on twitter @xunkulapchvatal or use built-in chat on

 ## Recommended settings